soysudhanshu/course-finder/README.md

 ```

 ### API Endpoints
-Project provides endpoints to perform CRUD operations on courses.
+Project provides endpoints to perform CRUD operations on courses, when request the endpoints ensure `Accept: application/json` header is set.

 #### Authentication
 Some endpoints require authentication.
 You can pass the API token in the header as `Authorization: Bearer {api_token}`